FlinnD/Trinomial_Pricer/README.md

 # Trinomial_Pricer

-Overview
-This program can be used to Price European call and put options.
-Typically, one might do so by using a Binomial modelling of stock prices or perhaps Black-Scholes model but this program bases its calculations upon a Trinomial model.
+This code can be used to Price European call and put options.
+Typically, one might do so by using a Binomial modelling of stock prices or perhaps Black-Scholes model but this code bases its calculations upon a Trinomial model.
 We say at each time step n = 0,1,2, …N a stock could either move upwards, downwards or somewhere in between these two.
 We call these Possibilities U, D and M respectively.
 Based upon this assumption we can say that a stock has value:

 S(n,i,j)=(1+U)^i (1+M)^j (1+D)^((n-i-j))